 - Use of antibiotics to control any skin infection.

 - Prescription of corticosteroids for the control of inflammation.

-- Treatment for the eyes may include the use of artificial tears, antibiotics or corticosteroids.
+- Therapy for the eyes may consist of artificial tears, antibiotics, or corticosteroids.

 - AIDS or some other problem of the immune system.

-- Have suffered from Stevens Johnson syndrome previously.
+- I have suffered from Stevens-Johnson syndrome previously.

 - Possess the genetic tendency.

 There is no way to know how the body will react to the ingestion of certain medications, but if you have already had the disease, you must be very careful; you must know the risk factors.